North Dakota Divorce ProceduresThe first step is to file a Petition. This can be done in one of the following modes.

 North Dakota Divorce Procedure regarding Service The second step is service of the Petition.
-Service means that the divorce papers are handed over to the Respondent.
+Service means that the case papers are handed over to the Respondent.
 The intent is that the Respondent should know that the Petitioner has applied for a divorce.
 Moreover, the other message to be conveyed is that the Respondent must approach court if the Respondent desires to be involved in it or contest it.
 In this state, it is not compulsory by law that the papers must be served to the Respondent by the Petitioner personally.
 The Petitioner may approach the Sheriff's Department to execute the service.
 It has been frequently seen that this Department serves the Respondent.
 The other options are that the Petitioner can ask a private process server or constable for service.
-It is advisable that if the Respondent has been abusive towards the Petitioner, then, the Petitioner must never serve the papers personally.
+It is advisable that if the Respondent has been abusive towards the Petitioner, the Petitioner must never serve the papers personally.
 North Dakota Divorce Procedure regarding Answer Starting from the date of service, the Respondent is allocated 20 days to file an Answer.
-In case this duration passes by and the Respondent does not answer, then, the Judge proceeds with what is called a Default Judgment.
+In case this duration passes by and the Respondent does not answer, then the Judge proceeds with what is called a Default Judgment.
 As per this Judgment, the Petitioner receives whatever has been demanded in the Petition.
 In some cases, the Respondent produces an Answer in which the Respondent agrees with the Petitioner.
 This is categorized as an Uncontested Divorce.
-In such a case also, the Petitioner receives all that is demanded in the Petition.
+In such a case the Petitioner receives all that is demanded in the Petition.
 When the Respondent produces an Answer in which there is a disagreement with the Petitioner, then such a case is called as a Contested Divorce.
-The procedure of Discovery Discovery means that both divorcing partners exchange information pertaining to the divorce and attempt to draft an agreement between them.
-The intention of this agreement is that they need not allow the Judge to decide the divorce issues.
-If the partners succeed in creating an agreement, then they submit it to the Judge.
+The procedure of Discovery Discovery means that both divorcing partners exchange information pertaining to the specific case and attempt to draft an agreement between them.
+The intention of this agreement is that they need not allow the Judge to decide the issues.
+If the partners succeed in creating an agreement they submit it to the Judge.
 The Judge arranges for an informal hearing during which it is ascertained that both the divorcing partners have understood the terms of the agreement.
-The Judge issues a divorce decree, if the agreement is approved.
+The Judge issues a decree, if the agreement is approved.
 Trial When the divorcing partners fail to draft an agreement, the case proceeds to the trial stage.
 During this phase, the divorcing partners can argue for their aims and they can display evidences supporting their say.
 Generally, without the assistance of a lawyer, it is very tough to undergo a trial.
-The Judge considers both sides and concludes what is fair enough and accordingly issues a divorce decree.
+The Judge considers both sides and concludes what is fair enough and accordingly issues a decree.
+Since every divorce case has its grounds and complexities, the trials and procedures will also be different in accordance with the state laws.
+Be patient while undergoing the court procedures and stay focused to fight your case legally.

 |